 While some protein bars claim to be high in protein, their boast might be bigger than their bite.
 Protein bars can quickly turn into glorified chocolate bars with minimum amounts of protein inside if you’re not careful which brands you choose.

 Experts recommend consuming between 10-20g of protein 3x a day to get the best benefits so look out for protein bars that hit that mark.
 Free Soul protein bars contain 15g of protein in every bar so you can rest assured you're getting the amount you need.
-Thanks to added ingredients like chicory root fiber and tapioca fiber, they’re also high in fiber for better gut health.
+Thanks to added ingredients like chicory root fibre and tapioca fibre, they’re also high in fibre for better gut health.

 The biggest hidden ingredient in protein bars?
 Sugar!
 While protein bars are often touted as a healthy snack, many brands contain shockingly high amounts of sugar with some adding up to as much as 30g in every bar.

 If you’re looking to boost your energy without hitting your body with a sugar bomb, you need to be careful which protein bar you choose.
 Free Soul protein bars contain just 0.2g sugar in every bar so they’re ideal for health conscious snackers.
 The pea protein also helps you feel fuller for longer so just one bar will tide you over until your next meal.